Breast Pumping Tips And Tricks That I Wish I Had Known With Baby #1

 When I pumped breastmilk for my oldest daughter I decided to freeze most of it in 6oz. quantities since that was the volume that I expected her to need by the time I thawed and used it.
 However, by the time I pulled it out of the freezer to use my daughter needed closer to 8oz. at a time.
 This meant that I had to thaw two of the bags to give her a full feeding and some of it usually went to waste.

-Among my top breastfeeding tips for new mothers when it comes to pumping and storage is to freeze your pumped milk in small quantities!
+Among my top breastfeeding tips for beginners when it comes to pumping and storage is to freeze your pumped milk in small quantities!
 With my second daughter, I stored my pumped milk in 2oz. bags to freeze.
 This way I can vary the quantities that I need to thaw and very little of it goes to waste.
 It also thaws faster in such small portions!

 4. Freeze your breastmilk storage bags flat.